-- Halcrow have been commissioned to undertake the line and level studies for the section, using £4.5k Growth Area Funds, to confirm the layout in this and the adjoining Section L; - The Green Lane section this area falls within the Red Line of the Covanta Application to the Infrastructure Planning Commission for an Energy from waste facility at Rookery Pit South, located east of Stewartby Lake.
-At particular issue is their need to run 11KV and 33KV power cables between their plant and the Marston Grid Station at Hoo Lane to the west of the new A421; - Construction of the Green Lane section as part of the Covanta s106 Agreement was requested but the two local authorities have not been able to persuade Covanta to include this in a voluntary agreement.
-There is a small possibility that the IPC Inspector may include these works in their determination.
-The IPC decision is expected between the time of writing and publication of this document; - For the WRG section, both the IDB and Environment Agency approve the concept of using the waterway to provide much needed attenuation for the clean water run off generated by building up this corner of the site ahead of closure to new landfill waste in 2012.
+- Halcrow have been commissioned to undertake the line and level studies for the section, using £4.5k Growth Area Funds, to confirm the layout in this and the adjoining Section L; - The Green Lane section in this area falls within the Red Line of the Covanta Application to the Infrastructure Planning Commission for an Energy-from-Waste facility at Rookery Pit South, located east of Stewartby Lake.
+At particular issue is their need to run underground 11KV and 33KV power cables alongside the plant access road, Green Lane, between their plant and the Marston Grid Station at Hoo Lane to the west of the new A421 - the cables cross the route of the waterway in two places either side of the Copart works; - Construction of the Green Lane section as part of the Covanta s106 Agreement was requested but the two local authorities have not been able to persuade Covanta to include this in a voluntary agreement.
+Representations were submitted to the IPC to include the waterway in any construction.
+Following a public hearing, the Commissioners approved the EFW facility but construction of the waterway was not included in their determination.
+The two Councils have petitioned the whole IPC decision to Parliament; a joint House of Commons/House of Lords Committee will sit late in 2012, and, while the two Councils remain opposed to the facility, should the approval be upheld, they will request inclusion of the waterway construction as part of any consent, as construction of this section will become more difficult once the plant is operational; - For the WRG section, both the IDB and Environment Agency approve the concept of using the waterway to provide much needed attenuation for the clean water run off generated by building up this corner of the site ahead of closure to new landfill waste in 2012.
 Earlier discussions on making good the existing channel on the western edge of the WRG owned by Stewartby landfill site and connect with the relief channel originally constructed to take the brook around the Stewartby pit (now lake) (Section L) will be followed up after publication of the line-and-level work; - Between the old and new A421 alignments, there is potential to be included within Highways Agency (HA) restoration works.
 The current restoration plan is to plant trees over the whole area although a simple variation to the existing plans could include leaving space or a deliver a channel cut in lieu of planting.
-While construction of the new A421 was underway, the HA declined to modify their restoration plans, but as Balfour Beatty and the HA vacate their site office, their restoration work begins and the discussions may be reopened;
+While construction of the new A421 was underway, the HA declined to modify their restoration plans, but as Balfour Beatty and the HA vacate their site office, their restoration work begins and the discussions may be reopened; - The following map shows the C94 (old A421) and the new dual carriageway A421 (in red) with the new Berry Farm Underpass;

-- The following map shows the C94 (old A421) and the new dual carriageway A421 (in red) with the new Berry Farm Underpass; - Sustrans are working on securing an alternative off-road route for Route 51 across the Vale and specifically for provision for the track across the land lying between the old and new A421 along the line shown dashed red.
+Bedford Borough Council and Sustrans are working on securing an alternative off-road route for Route 51 across the Vale and specifically for provision for the track across the land lying between the old and new A421 along the line shown dashed red.